-As part of our effort to reduce and eliminate our garbage service I’ve come up with 14 uses for shredded paper.
-Hopefully you can make use of some of these in your household too.
+As part of our effort to reduce and eliminate our garbage service, I’ve come up with 14 uses for shredded paper.
+Hopefully, you can make use of some of these in your household too.

 3. Make your own paper – video tutorial – Best done outside in warm weather!
 This is a fun and useful skill to have.
 It takes quite a bit of shredded paper, though, so start saving now.

 4. Create a Paper-Mache bowl or basket.
 Mix it with glue and water to make a dough and form it into something you can use: a basket, lamp etc. There are even people who make jewelry out of it.

 See this Instructables post to make your own glue with the traditional ingredients of all-purpose white flour, sugar, water, and alum powder.
 The shortness of the shredded paper fibers makes it perfect for this use.

 To provide strength in your product put the pieces of paper in the same direction or make a massive product by letting the Paper-Mache dry and layer it with another coat of Paper-Mache.

 I couldn’t find an eco-friendly way to seal the bowl, so you might want to store some wax paper to line the bowl if you are going to use it for food.

 5. Recycle it into the compost bin.
 Equal parts of grass clippings and shredded paper will work all by themselves, or add it in place of other carbon materials in the garden bin.
 Be sure it gets mixed in thoroughly; once wet, it has a tendency to mat together and suppress oxygen in the pile.

 If you have tons of shredded paper, you could take it up a notch and turn it into homemade compost, or natural plant food.